Ogaden War: Ethiopian-Cuban counterattack (January–March)

 The Ethiopian-Cuban counterattack began on February 1, the Ninth Division headed by Cuban shock troops attacked the Somalis in Harewa, immediately forcing them to retreat, the attackers then moved north and captured Jaldessa on the 4th.
-By February 9th, the Somalis fled from the towns of Chinaksen, Ejersa Goro, and Gursum, leaving behind 42 tanks, numerous APCs, and over 50 artillery guns.
+By February 9, the Somalis fled from the towns of Chinaksen, Ejersa Goro, and Gursum, leaving behind 42 tanks, numerous APCs, and over 50 artillery guns.
 Artillery, notably BM-21 rocket launchers, along with close air support were crucial in winning the battle.
-As a result the Somalis decided to withdraw to their prepared defensive positions in the Kara Marda Pass.
+As a result, the Somalis decided to withdraw to their prepared defensive positions in the Kara Marda Pass.
 A column of Ethiopian and Cuban troops then crossed northeast into the highlands between Jijiga and the border with Somalia, bypassing the SNA-WSLF force defending the Marda Pass.
 The responsibility for the task was assigned to the Tenth Division, which relied on a Cuban tank brigade with over 60 T-62 tanks.
 On February 15, they maneuvered around the impregnable Marda Pass, opting for a detour through Arabi and advancing towards the Shebele Pass, successfully capturing it on the 24th.
 Despite strong Somali resistance at Grikocher, the town was eventually secured on the 28th.

 Second battle of Jigjiga (March 1978)

 Jigjiga was a pivotal point in the Somali defensive line and had major political significance to Mengistu as it had represented the site of the Ethiopians greatest defeat the previous autumn.
 8,000 Somali army troops, composed of one T-55 tank battalion and one 122 mm artillery battalion, were dug in around Jigjiga and the surrounding Kara Marda Pass.
-Fierce engagements in mid-February near Babile in the mountains resulted in heavy Ethiopian casualties, and as a result Soviet General Vasily Petrov realized that a direct attack on the Somalis holding Jigjiga and the pass would be an highly costly operation.
+Fierce engagements in mid-February near Babile in the mountains resulted in heavy Ethiopian casualties, and as a result Soviet General Vasily Petrov realized that a direct attack on the Somalis holding Jigjiga and the pass would be a highly costly operation.
 Petrov decided to get around the issue by deploying some of his forces via airlift in the plains behind Jigjiga.
 To this end, the Cubans formed their paratroopers into a special airmobile units.
 20 Mil-8 and 10 Mil-6 helicopters, flown by Soviet pilots, were to be used in the operation to break the back of the Somali army.
+Some Soviet pilots participated in direct combat operations in Migs and helicopters.
+Notably the Mi-24 attack helicopter was also used for the first time in combat operations against the Somalis.
+According to Russian military journalists they were operated by Soviet pilots.
 Conventional aircraft also assisted the airdrop operation as the helicopters prepared to deploy a battalion with armored vehicles.